tsengyuhan/playground/content/works/coin-bank.md

 ##### Outcome 3: Workshop for Kids

-One strategy to promote the concept of animal conservation is through children education, so we designed a course integrating the coin bank DIY and STEAM contents, helping children learn the relevant concept and knowledge with hands-on activities and fun.
+One strategy to promote the concept of animal conservation is through children education, so we designed a course integrating the coin bank DIY and STEAM (Science, Technology, Engineering, Art & Humanity, and Mathematics) contents, helping children learn the relevant concept and knowledge with hands-on activities and fun.

 {{< postimg url = "coin-bank/outcome3_1.jpg" alt ="outcome3" imgw ="100%" >}}
 </br>